-A movie theater is the perfect venue for initiating crossover marketing and other catchy promotional events.
-To illustrate, companies have been known to hand out samples and other corporate paraphernalia like brochures in the lobby before the film start.
+A movie theater is a perfect venue for initiating crossover marketing and other catchy promotional events.
+To illustrate, companies have been known to hand out samples and other corporate paraphernalia like brochures in the lobby before the film started.
 In the same token, as the patrons leave after the movie, they can receive discount coupons.
 Setting up a booth in the movie lobby to garner more attention is also a possibility.
 There are numerous and creative ways to tap this advertising segment.

 Drawbacks of Advertising in Theaters and Cinemas?

-There are some disadvantages of using cinema advertising, especially for smaller businesses that do not have large budgets, have lesser income, and have limited consumer base.
+There are some disadvantages of using cinema advertising, especially for smaller businesses that do not have large budgets, have lesser income, and have a limited consumer base.
 Here are some of these cinema advertising cons:

 It is Expensive

-Businesses do not just have to pay to show the movies inside the cinema, they also have to craft the content that would be fit for showing on the big screen.
-Often, the parameters of cinema quality videos are different and more expensive to produce than regular videos.
-Making the short advertising clip alone for cinema use comes at a huge price, coupled with paying the movie theater for the rights to show the ads, the costs just keep on piling up.
+Businesses do not just have to pay to show the movies inside the cinema; they also have to craft the content that would be fit for showing on the big screen.
+Often, the parameters of cinema-quality videos are different and more expensive to produce than regular videos.
+Making the short advertising clip alone for cinema use comes at a huge price, coupled with paying the movie theater for the rights to show the ads; the costs just keep on piling up.

 Lack of Audience